Cowan, Terrapins pull away from Loyola of Chicago 55-41

-Anthony Cowan had 17 points and Maryland scored 20 points off turnovers in a 55-41 victory over Loyola of Chicago on Saturday.
-The Terrapins also held the Ramblers to 32.7 percent shooting while bouncing back from Thursday night’s disappointing 62-60 loss at Purdue.
+BALTIMORE — Anthony Cowan scored 17 points and No. 23 Maryland overcame a sluggish start to beat Loyola of Chicago 55-41 on Saturday.

-“I knew we had toughness, but my guys showed me a lot today,” Maryland coach Mark Turgeon said.
-“To have a devastating loss the way we did on the road and come back less than 48 hours later and play the way we played defensively showed great toughness.”

 Cowan became the 55th player in Maryland history to score 1,000 career points, hitting the milestone with a free throw in the first half.
-Aaron Wiggins added 10 points for the Terps (8-2).
+He has 1,010 for his career.
+Aaron Wiggins added 10 points for the Terrapins (8-2).

 Maryland won despite getting modest contributions from its imposing frontcourt.
 Sophomore Bruno Fernando and freshman Jalen Smith each picked up two fouls in the first half, and the pair combined for two points and two rebounds in 10 minutes as the Terps carried a 24-20 lead into halftime.